Everything you need to know about business insurance and coronavirus

 For more information on this type of cover, check out our guide to business interruption insurance.

-If you’re in any doubt about whether your business insurance covers you, get in touch with the insurance team at Bionic on 0800 084 1907 or contact your provider directly.
+If you’re in any doubt about whether your business insurance covers you, get in touch your provider directly.

 What if my supply chain is disrupted by the coronavirus pandemic?